A practical interpertation of the Pearson correlation coefficient

 1. If \(X\) and \(Y\) are jointly Gaussian, the optimal linear estimator is also the optimal estimator.

-3. The sentence “\(X\) and \(Y\) are not correlated” now has a concrete meaning: it means that the optimal linear estimator of \(Y\) from \(X\) will be the mean of \(Y\), ignoring \(X\) completely.
+3. The statement “\(X\) and \(Y\) are not correlated” now has a concrete meaning: it means the optimal linear estimator of \(Y\) from \(X\) will be the mean of \(Y\), completely ignoring \(X\).

-We denote by \(x\) and \(y\) be the vectors of samples of \(X\) and \(Y\), by \(\mathbf{1}\) a vector of ones, and by \(A\) the matrix whose first column is \(x\) and the second column is \(\mathbf{1}\).
+Let \(x\) and \(y\) denote the vectors of samples of \(X\) and \(Y\), \(\mathbf{1}\) a vector of ones, and \(A\) as the matrix whose first column is \(x\) and the second column is \(\mathbf{1}\).
 The coefficients of the linear model are given by: \[ \begin{align*} \begin{bmatrix} \theta_{\text{slope}} \\ \theta_{\text{intercept}} \end{bmatrix} &:= \text{argmin}_\theta \| A \theta - y \|^2 \\&= \left( A ^T A \right)^{-1} A^T y \\&= \begin{bmatrix} \|x\|^2 && \mathbf{1}^Tx \\ \mathbf{1}^T x && \mathbf{1}^T \mathbf{1} \end{bmatrix} ^{-1} \begin{bmatrix} x^T y \\ \mathbf{1} ^T y \end{bmatrix} \\&= \begin{bmatrix} \sigma_X^2 + \mu_X^2 && \mu_X \\ \mu_X && 1 \end{bmatrix} ^{-1} \begin{bmatrix} \sigma_{XY} + \mu_X \mu_Y \\ \mu_Y \end{bmatrix} \\&= \frac{1}{\sigma_X ^2} \begin{bmatrix} 1 && -\mu_X \\ -\mu_X && \sigma_X^2 + \mu_X^2 \end{bmatrix} \begin{bmatrix} \sigma_{XY} + \mu_X \mu_Y \\ \mu_Y \end{bmatrix} \\&= \frac{1}{\sigma_X ^2} \begin{bmatrix} \sigma_{XY} \\ -\mu_X \sigma_{XY} + \sigma_X^2 \mu_Y \end{bmatrix} \\&= \begin{bmatrix} a \\ -\mu_X a + b \end{bmatrix}. \end{align*} \] Note also that the r2-score of this fit is equal to \(\rho^2\): \[ r^2 := 1 - \frac{\text{MSE}}{\sigma_Y^2} = 1 - \frac{\sigma_Y ^2 \left(1-\rho^2\right)}{\sigma_Y ^2} = \rho^2. \]

 Footnotes